WWmore/DOS/README.md

 ## Mesh Optimization
-It utilizes the Guided Projection Algorithm, a Gauss-Newton algorithm, as discussed in the paper [Form-finding with polyhedral meshes made simple](https://doi.org/10.1145/2601097.2601213), to generate quadmesh models.
+It utilizes the Guided Projection Algorithm, a Gauss-Newton algorithm, as discussed in the paper [Form-finding with polyhedral meshes made simple](https://doi.org/10.1145/2601097.2601213), to optimize and generate quadmesh models.

 <details>
 <summary><span style="font-weight: bold;">Abstract of the paper 'Form-finding with Polyhedral Meshes Made Simple'</span></summary>